dev-academy-programme/orientation---Archived/installation/README.md

 sudo apt-get update && sudo apt-get install git
 ```

->TLDR: If you like, you can check it's working by typing `git`.
+>Context: If you like, you can check it's working by typing `git`.
 You should see some help text explaining how to use Git.

 ### Visual Studio Code (VS code)